whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/09-stepper-motors/09-00-introduction.md

 ---
 title: 09.00 - Introduction
 date: 2025-03-24T12:00:00Z
-lastmod: 2025-03-17T06:10:29
+lastmod: 2025-03-24T09:04:53
 ---

 ## Overview

 Introduction to the wiring and control of stepper motors.
+Stepper motors operate with multiple poles and allow for precise positioning of rotary shafts.
+Students learn how to wire up stepper motors to drivers and control the rotation.
+Further exercises investigate how to use homing sensors and limit switches.